 The principal piece of legislation which regulates the possession of firearms and ammunition in Great Britain is the Firearms Act 1968 (as amended).
 However, there are a further 34 pieces of legislation which contain provisions relating to firearms.
 The Home Office has published various pieces of guidance relating to firearms, a collection of which can be found on the GOV.UK webpage: Firearms licensing.

 In 2015 the Law Commission (the independent body which reviews legislation in England and Wales) published a wide-ranging review of Firearms legislation: Firearms Law – Reforms to Address Pressing Problems.
 The Law Commission identified several loopholes and made a number of specific recommendations to tighten the law.
 Earlier in 2015 the Inspectorate of Constabulary (HMIC now called HMICFRS) published a critical inspection of the firearms licensing functions of police forces: Targeting the risk: An inspection of the efficiency and effectiveness of firearms licensing in police forces in England and Wales.
-The inspectorate recommended that the Government review the status of guidance to police forces on their duties in relation to firearms.
+The inspectorate recommended that the Government review the status of guidance to police forces to ensure more consistency in how forces issue licences.

 Since 2015 the Government has undertaken piecemeal reform of firearms legislation.
 Part VI of the Police and Crime Act 2017 addressed most of the Law Commission’s recommendations and HMIC’s key concerns.
 However, some of its provisions require secondary legislation or statutory guidance which the Government has yet to introduce.